-Curriculum and Instruction
+Curriculum and Instruction (Teacher Education)

-Our Bachelor of Arts program for Elementary Education majors and Secondary licensure students reflect our commitment to the development of teachers who meet exemplary standards in academics and service.
+Our Bachelor of Arts program for Elementary Education majors and Secondary Education students reflect our commitment to the development of teachers who meet exemplary standards in academics and service.
 It is our goal to prepare students for the realities of the teaching profession.
 Initial licensure is also an option in the Masters degree program at both Elementary and Secondary levels.

 The Masters program may be combined with initial licensure for post baccalaureate students seeking to become K-12 teachers.

 The Doctoral program, in particular, prepares curriculum specialists and university faculty.

 Recent UM student results from the PRAXIS Education Content Knowledge Test:

 - 93% of UM Teacher Candidates pass the PRAXIS exam on the first attempt